-Most women who finish treatment for hormone-positive breast cancer feel stressed about food for one reason.
+Most women who finish treatment for hormone-positive breast cancer feel anxious and panicked about food for one reason.

 They’re confused about what to eat.

-The Peaceful Plate program ends diet overwhelm and confusion, so post-treatment survivors can eat with peace, not panic, and enjoy their food again.
+The Peaceful Plate program is the after-hormone-driven breast cancer cure for food panic, overwhelm and confusion that helps survivors eat with peace, not panic, and enjoy their food again!

 I’m Cathy Leman, MA, RD, NSCA-CPT.